 - Smooth out the concrete with sanding tools.
 Make sure there is no peeling paint or any other imperfections on the surface.

-- Apply cement to holes and dents in the concrete.
+- Apply cement to dents and holes in the concrete wall.

 - Brush the wall of dust and other debris.